 Option 1: Group Major Declaration Session

-Online sessions: will take place via Zoom and prior registration is required, students must register (click on hyperlink below for a specific session) and attend themselves to have their attendance counted towards meeting the declaration event requirement (registration closes @ 9AM the day of the event):
+Online sessions: will take place via Zoom and prior registration is required, students must register (click on hyperlink below for a specific session) and attend themselves to have their attendance counted towards meeting the declaration event requirement (registration closes @ 9AM the day of the event – Links to register will be deactivated at that time)

 Students who are currently on probation or who may have one or both Statistics major GPAs below a 2.0 need to schedule an individual meeting and should not use a declaration session or drop-in advising to declare.